np-mrd/npmrd_cross_domain_integration_docs/docs/json_breakdown.md

 ## submission <a name="submission"></a>
 - source <a name="submission_source"></a>
   - Example: `deposition_system`
+  - One of “deposition_system”, “npmrd_curator”, “dft_team”, or “ml_team”.
+This simply indicates where the generated JSON came from.
 - type <a name="submission_type"></a>
   - Example: `published_article`
+  - One of “published_article”, “presubmission_article”, or “private_deposition”.
+This indicates what the source of the compound in the JSON is.
 - uuid <a name="submission_uuid"></a>
   - Example: `97d6db8a-631d-43bf-8afd-3208f79ec8d3`
+  - This uuid value is used to identify tie each compound back to the deposition entry in the deposition database it came from.
 - compound_uuid <a name="submission_compound_uuid"></a>
   - Example: `SD0z84d9Ds`
+  - This uuid value is a short uuid value (10 characters) used as a secondary identifier to identify a specific compound in a deposition entry.
+This is a new addition added so that we do not need to rely on inchikey or name for this purpose.
+This gives us freedom to change either of the structure or name if they are later found to be incorrect.
 - submission_date <a name="submission_submission_date"></a>
   - Example: `2023-04-28T13:45:00.000Z`
 - embargo_status <a name="submission_embargo_status"></a>
   - Example: `embargo_until_publication`
 - embargo_date <a name="submission_embargo_date"></a>
   - Example: `2023-07-22`
+  - Will be one of “publish”, “embargo_until_date”, or “embargo_until_publication”.
+Since the job of embargoing data will be moved from the deposition database to the website database, the Alberta Team will have to start handling the temporary gating of data.
+    - `publish` indicates that a user wishes to release this data immediately and is the default value indicating to process and release data as soon as possible.
+    - `embargo_until_date` indicates that the <i>embargo_date</i> field must be checked for the release date to make a submission public.
+It should be withheld from public access until then.
+    - `embargo_until_publication` indicates to without the data from public access until the article is confirmed to be published OR a user manually releases the data.
+We will know an article has been published when a DOI is identified and attached to the specific compound/deposition.

 ## citation <a name="citation"></a>
 - doi <a name="citation_doi"></a>